 In Congress, Scott Fitzgerald will take the fight to Nancy Pelosi and the radical liberals pushing socialism.

-Scott Fitzgerald will work in Congress to grow our economy and help small businesses recover.
+Scott will continue to work in Congress to grow our economy and help small businesses thrive again.

-Scott Fitzgerald will work to deliver high-quality, affordable healthcare for Wisconsin families and seniors.
+Scott will work to deliver high-quality, affordable healthcare for Wisconsin families and seniors.

-Scott Fitzgerald is a proud and loyal supporter of Wisconsin law enforcement – always.
+Scott is a proud and loyal supporter of Wisconsin law enforcement and first responders—always.

-Scott Fitzgerald will defend Wisconsin values like the right to life and the 2nd Amendment.
+Scott will tirelessly defend Wisconsin values like the right to life and the Second Amendment.